-Theatre is For EveryonE
+Theatre is For Everyone

 Services for people with mobility disabilities

-- In our Downstairs Theater, wheelchair accessible seats and seats without stairs are available in the back rows of both the Main and Balcony levels
+• In our Downstairs Theater, wheelchair accessible seats and seats without stairs are available in the back rows of both the Main and Balcony levels

-- In our 1700 Theater, wheelchair accessible seats and seats without stairs are available in the first row
+• In our 1700 Theater, wheelchair accessible seats and seats without stairs are available in the first row

 Services for people who are deaf or hard-of-hearing

-- Induction loop on all theatre spaces
+• Induction loop in all theater spaces

-If you use a hearing aid or cochlear implant that has a T-Coil, feel free to turn it on for any performance!
+• If you use a hearing aid or cochlear implant that has a T-Coil, feel free to turn it on for any performance!

-Upcoming Open Caption Performances:
+Upcoming Open-Captioned Performances:

-Another Marriage: Thursday, July 6 at 7:30pm and Saturday, July 22 at 2:30pm
+You Will Get Sick: Thursday, June 26 at 7:30pm and Saturday, July 5 at 3:00pm

-Upcoming ASL Performances:
+Upcoming ASL-Interpreted Performances:

-Another Marriage: Friday, July 14 at 7:30pm
+Friday, July 11 at 7:30pm

 Services for people who are blind or have low-vision